jaydeepc/sarangsh/README.md

 - Can be removed at any time using the "Remove API Key" button
 - Is required to use the summarization feature

+## CORS Solutions

+The application provides multiple ways to handle CORS:

+1. Chrome Extension (Recommended):
+   - Use the included CORS Helper extension
+   - Simple installation and setup
+   - No configuration needed
+   - See `extension/README.md` for details

+2. Alternative Solutions:
+   - Use a CORS proxy service
+   - Set up a server-side proxy
+   - Use Cloudflare Workers
+   - Configure server-side CORS headers

 ## Project Structure

 ```